curiousML/curiousml.github.io/README.md

 **Since 2022:** Postdoctoral Researcher in the Department of Mathematics and Statistics at [Université de Montréal](https://www.umontreal.ca/) (UdeM) with [Arthur Charpentier](https://freakonometrics.github.io/) (UQAM) and [Manuel Morales](https://www.manuelmorales.org/) (UdeM).

-I am currently engaged in collaborative research within multiple domains, notably in:
+I am currently engaged in collaborative research within diverse domains, with notable expertise in the following areas:
-1. **Statistics**: I specialize in the domain of algorithmic fairness, particularly within the context of statistical (machine/deep) and mathematical models.
+1. **Statistics**: I specialize in algorithmic fairness, specifically in the realms of statistical (machine/deep) learning and mathematical modeling.
+My expertise is underscored by the publication of multiple papers in top journals and conferences within this domain.
-2. **Epidemiology / Biostatistics**: I also work on the project "*Design and implementation of an early warning system for infectious diseases*" which is part of the [Mathematics for Public Health](http://www.fields.utoronto.ca/activities/public-health) (Mfph) initiative.
+2. **Epidemiology / Biostatistics**: Within the field of biostatistics, my focus revolves around the application of spatiotemporal and NLP techniques.
+Specifically, I am actively involved in the development and implementation of an 'Early Warning System for Infectious Diseases'.
+This project is part of the [Mathematics for Public Health](http://www.fields.utoronto.ca/activities/public-health) (Mfph) initiative.
-3. **Finance**: I am collaborating on a research project in sustainable finance with [Algora Lab](https://algoralab.ca/fr/lalgora-lab/), an interdisciplinary laboratory jointly affiliated with the University of Montreal (UdeM) and the research institute [Mila](https://mila.quebec/mila/).
+3. **Finance**: My active participation in collaborative research extends to the finance domain, where our efforts are concentrated on algorithmic fairness and NLP techniques.
+The objective is to identify Environmental, Social, and Governance (ESG) concepts within Canadian companies.
+This joint initiative, conducted in partnership with [Algora Lab](https://algoralab.ca/fr/lalgora-lab/) (affiliated with UdeM and [Mila](https://mila.quebec/mila/)), strives to advance sustainable finance and instill ethical considerations within the realms of AI and ML.

 **2019 - 2022:** [Award for the best thesis in actuarial science in France](https://www.institutdesactuaires.com/news/ceremonie-de-remise-des-prix-actuariat-2022-5762).